 There was little interest in pursuing “ordinary” non-political homosexuals.
 Jewish homosexual Gad Beck, Director of Berlin’s Jewish Adult Education Center, also challenges “gay” dogma on the degree to which homosexuals were persecuted in Germany.
 In his book, An Underground Life: Memoirs of a Gay Jew in Nazi Berlin, Beck claims “There was no problem being a homosexual Jew.
 “Everyone turned a blind eye to whatever we boys were up to with each other”.

 The actor Gustaf Grundgens whose homosexual affairs were as notorious as those of Roehm’s was appointed director of the State Theater.
 On October 29, 1937, Heinrich Himmler advised that actors and other artists could be arrested for Paragraph 175 offenses only with his personal consent, unless the police caught them in flagrante.

 Winter Watch takeaway: Given the reputation of the Nazis for terror and retribution, the fates of their mortal enemies in the peace years was far more benign than I would have ever anticipated before looking over the Documentation Centre.
-The method used was more about intimidation, persuasion and public pillaring aka cancel culture – than bloodshed.
+The method used was more about intimidation, persuasion and public pillaring aka cancel culture and social credits- than bloodshed.